lifting-bits/mcsema/docs/UsingLibFuzzer.md

 ## Preparing and verifying libFuzzer

 First, run the `buildFuzzer.sh` script to generate libFuzzer objects.
-This should generate several files matching the patter `Fuzzer*.o`:
+This should generate several files matching the pattern `Fuzzer*.o`:

     $ ./buildFuzzer.sh
     $ ls -1 Fuzzer*.o